 The aorta is the largest artery in the human body.
 It extends from the top of the left ventricle of the heart and extending to the abdomen before splitting into two smaller arteries.
 The aorta carries blood away from the heart and delivers it throughout the body.
 Aortic disease refers to the development of an aneurysm in the aorta.

 An aneurysm is an area of the artery wall that is weak or which balloons out.
 The condition is most often caused by the buildup of plaque on the artery lining.
 An aneurysm usually occurs in the chest or belly and usually presents no symptoms.
 Only a few people experience back, chest, or abdominal pain.
 As a result, the aortic disease is usually found while testing for a different condition.

 An aortic aneurysm that occurs in the chest is called “Thoracic Aortic Aneurysm or TAA.”
 In the abdomen, it is called “Abdominal Aortic Aneurysm or AAA.”
 The majority of aneurysms occur in the infrarenal aorta in the abdominal area below the kidneys.
 You may not need treatment for a small aneurysm that causes no symptoms.
 Larger ones and those that are bleeding should be surgically repaired before they rupture.

 Non-Invasive and Invasive Diagnostic Tests

 At Vascular Health Centers, we use a variety of testing methods to diagnose aortic disease.
 These include an abdominal ultrasound to view the inside of the body using sound waves, CT scan which uses x-rays, and CT angiogram.
 The latter is the most precise test for detecting the aneurysm’s location, size, and diameter.
 Patients must fast and receive an injection of contrast for this diagnostic option.

 An angiogram is a type of invasive testing.
 The vascular surgeon inserts a catheter into a vein in your arm to provide you with intravenous fluids and mild sedatives during the test.
-Dye is injected into the arm to create a clearer x-ray of the aneurysm.
+Dye is injected into the arm to create a clearer x-ray of an aneurysm.

 Treating Aortic Disease